ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

 ^^^^^^^^^^^^

 The ``ansible_collections.community.general.plugins.module_utils.cmd_runner`` module util provides the ``CmdRunner`` class to help execute external commands.
-The class provides standard mechanisms to handle: the command arguments, the localization setting, processing the output, check mode, etc.
+The class provides standard mechanisms around the standard ``AnsibleModule.run_command()`` method, handling: command arguments, localization setting, output processing output, check mode, and other features.

-This is even more useful when one command is used in multiple modules, so that you can define all options in a module util file, and each module will then only use the ones that make sense to it.
+It is even more useful when one command is used in multiple modules, so that you can define all options in a module util file, and each module will use the same runner with different arguments.

+For the sake of clarity, throughout this guide, unless otherwise specified, we use the term *option* when referring to Ansible module options, and the term *argument* when referring to the command line arguments for the external command.

 Quickstart
 """"""""""